inmicro/Face-Mask-Detection-Raspberry-pi-2021/README.md

 # Install pip on your Raspberry Pi

 The Python package manager, “pip”, can be obtained via wget:
 Run These Commands

     $ wget https://bootstrap.pypa.io/get-pip.py
     $ sudo python3 get-pip.py

-# Install OpenCV into a virtual environment with pip on your Raspberry Pi
+# Setup Virtual Environments on your Raspberry Pi
 Virtual environments are definitely the way to go if your Raspberry Pi has multiple purposes.
 They won't interfere with your system libraries.

     $ pip install virtualenv virtualenvwrapper